Gogistics/prjStriderDockerTutorial/README.md

 7. Once Strider is running up, the DNS should be updated to be consistent with the previous setting of **Homepage URL** on GitHub **Register GitHub Application** page and allow users to access the application.

-8. Let's add a project from GitHub for CI/CD demo
+8. Let's add a project from GitHub for CI/CD practice and the project repo. is [here](https://github.com/Gogistics/prjNodeStriderDemo)

-9. Add plugins for the project added from GitHub; in this tutorial, three plugins will be added for demo.
-One is **SSH Deploy**, another one is **Custom Scripts**, and the other one is **Email Notification**.

 NOTE: